CAFapi/caf-kubernetes-client/README.md

 Option 1:

-This method expects the following environment variables to be preset:
+This method expects the following environment variables to be present:

 - KUBERNETES_SERVICE_HOST
 - KUBERNETES_SERVICE_PORT